bitstadium/HockeySDK-Unity-Android/README.md

 ## Requirements

-* Unity 4.2 or newer.
+* Unity 4.2 or newer (older versions might work, but we haven't tested them).
 * Android 2.3 or newer.

 ## Installation & Setup